 With more than 10,000 real estate brokers (formerly called agents) in the greater Montreal area, choosing someone to represent you in the sale or purchase of a home is a little like shopping for cereal at a grocery store in the U.S.: the choices are endless.

 If you make the wrong choice of cereal, you dump out the box and move on.
 If you make the wrong choice of real estate broker, the stakes are much higher.
 So how do you choose?
+You want someone who is a professional at what they do, so you should at least make sure that the have taken some sort of Online Real Estate Broker Pre License Course.

 Then there’s service orientation and availability.
 When you contact your broker, how long does it take for them to get back to you?
 Can other brokers easily contact yours to schedule showings?
 Will you be dealing with the broker herself or with the assistant?